Bird Conservancy of the Rockies

 Stewardship Team - Staff

-Bird Conservancy of the Rockies has a diverse team of talented Program Mangers and Wildlife Habitat Biologists that support our conservation delivery efforts with partners.
-Left to Right: Brittany Leslie, Jackson Ebbers, Emily Chavez, Jacy Bernath-Plaisted, Rachel Belouin, Zoe Moffet, Olivia Laws, Emma Califf, Kristin May, Reece Billings, Katherine Crawley, Codi Backen, Aaron Lewis, Anna Greenberg, Cassie Wolfanger, Ashley Mertz, Angela Dwyer, Kyle Deschenes, Brandt Ryder
+Bird Conservancy of the Rockies has a great team of talented Program Mangers and Wildlife Habitat Biologists that support our conservation delivery efforts with partners.
+Left to Right: Brittany Leslie, Jackson Ebbers, Emily Chavez, Jacy Bernath-Plaisted, Rachel Belouin, Zoe Moffet, Olivia Laws, Emma Califf, Kristin May, Reece Billing, Katherine Crawley, Codi Backen, Aaron Lewis, Anna Greenberg, Cassie Wolfanger, Ashley Mertz, Angela Dwyer, Kyle Deschenes, and Brandt Ryder.

 Chief Conservation Scientist (Fort Collins, CO)